doc-metrix/memory-node/README.md

 #### metrics.mexists( name )

-Checks whether a metric having the provided `name` is included in the specification.
+Checks whether a metric having the provided `name` is included in the documentation.

 ``` javascript
 metrics.mexists( 'mem.swapSpaceUtilization' );